Hexi Corridor: Prehistory

 The Hexi Corridor has been the site of cultural exchanges across Eurasia since prehistory.
 It was first settled around 4800 BP in Neolithic times by millet farmers from the Yangshao Culture in the western Loess Plateau, who enabled the spread of millet to Central Asia and the rest of Eurasia and Africa.
 These farmers also used pottery production techniques from Northern China.
 Several cultures developed in the Hexi corridor during this time, such as the Majiayao, Banshan, and Machang.

 The oldest known bronze object discovered in China, dating to 5000–4500 BP, was unearthed at the Majiayao site.
 The introduction of copper-smelting technology around 4200 BP marked the beginning of the Bronze Age in the Hexi Corridor, and bronze production reached its peak between 4000 and 3500 BP.
 Bronze artifacts from the Hexi Corridor dating to this period account for approximately 70 percent of all bronze objects found in China prior to the Shang dynasty.
 During this time, domesticated livestock were introduced to the region, so local cultures such as the Shajing, Qijia, Xichengyi, Siba, and Shanma developed agricultural economies based on smelting copper, cultivating millet, and herding animals such as sheep, pigs, cattle, and horses.

-Wheat and barley from the Fertile Crescent arrived in the Hexi Corridor via Central Asia around 4000 BP, and later spread into China proper.
-By around 3700–3500 BP, most likely due to the continual weakening and retreat of the East Asian monsoon since 4000 BP which had caused increasing aridity, the more drought-resistant wheat and barley had replaced millet as the main staple crop in the Hexi Corridor.
+Wheat and barley from the Fertile Crescent arrived in the Hexi Corridor via Central Asia around 4000 BP, and from there spread into China proper.
+By around 3700–3500 BP, most likely due increasing aridity caused by the retreat of the East Asian Monsoon, the more drought-resistant wheat and barley had replaced millet as the main staple crop in the Hexi Corridor.
 Cultures after this time period (such as the Shajing culture) saw a decrease in site numbers and bronze artifacts, and became dominated by nomadic production rather than agriculture.